 Although digital learning solutions are good for delivering lectures, the importance of practical learning, such as lab experiments and collaborative project development can’t be overlooked.
 MetaV can enter into the picture to fill this gap.

-Edtech startups like Axon Park, NextMeet, and VRAcademi are already experimenting with the idea of leveraging digital spaces and 3D simulations to offer immersive and gamified learning experiences to learners.
+Edtech startups like Axon Park, NextMeet, and VRAcademi are already experimenting with the idea of leveraging digital spaces and 3D simulations to offer immersive and gamified learning experiences.
 The results produced so far are promising.

-Believe it or not but Metaverse also has a huge scope in the food and beverage industry.
-Recently, Coca-Cola announced an exclusive set of NFT collectibles in collaboration with Crypto.com on the occasion of FIFA World Cup 2022 in Qatar.
+Believe it or not but metaverse also has a huge scope in the food and beverage industry.
+Coca-Cola announced an exclusive set of NFT collectibles in collaboration with Crypto.com on the occasion of FIFA World Cup 2022 in Qatar.

 OneRare is the world’s first metaV aimed towards the food and beverage industry.
 Here, users can: